jean-roland/LCSF_Doc/index.md

 ## LCSF Documentation

-This is the documentation of the LSCF specification.
+This is the documentation of the LCSF specification.

 ### Protocol